 In 2011-14, with HPS funding, the Moncton YWCA launched a Supportive Housing for Women program.
 It also did initial groundwork for a building that will house pregnant teens and young moms (who often become homeless without supports).
 Funding was also provided for a part-time Community Development Officer, whose role is to raise awareness, collect data and monitor progress on homelessness in Greater Moncton.

-In 2014 to 2019, we will move towards a Housing First model, which means housing those who are homeless, and then providing them with the supports that they need to remain housed.
+In 2014 to 2019, we continued moving towards a Housing First model, which means housing those who are experiencing homelessness, and then providing them with the supports that they need to remain housed.
 Click here for the GMHSC 2014-19 Community Plan.
+In 2016, we created a Housing Assessment Review Team (HART), consisting of multiple agencies, all using a decentralized coordinated access system.
+Through this committee, we were able to prioritize individuals for housing based on their needs and acuity.
+For more information on HART, please click here, or on the above tab named HART.

 The Greater Moncton Homelessness Steering Committee (GMHSC) is a multi-stakeholder committee that works toward ensuring that Greater Moncton has an effective and responsive system in place to prevent homelessness from occurring and ensure instances that do occur are rare, brief and non-recurring.

-- To improve the self-sufficiency of homeless individuals and families and those at imminent risk of homelessness through individualized services;
+To improve the self-sufficiency of individuals and families experiencing homelessness and those at imminent risk of homelessness through individualized services and implementation of diversion strategies;

-- To preserve or increase the capacity of facilities used to address the needs of people who are homeless or at imminent risk of homelessness;
+To preserve or increase the capacity of facilities used to address the needs of people who are experiencing homelessness or at imminent risk of homelessness;

-- To ensure coordination of resources and leveraging;
+To ensure coordination of resources and data collection by the implementation of coordinated access;

 Did you know?